yehia67/documentation/node-software/0.1/chronicle/references/data-model.md

 - Full tag and IOTA area code

 Any number of transactions can have the same tag.
 As a result, this table can become too large for any node to store.
 One solution is to remove transactions after a given period of time.
 For example, the tag table has a predefined TTL which acts as a real-time index.
-When TTL is set to 1000 seconds, the row will be deleted after that time.
-Searches based on tags only work for transactions that were saved before the TTL.
+When the TTL is set to 1000 seconds, the row will be deleted after that time.
+Searches by tag only work for transactions that were saved before the TTL.

 ## Zero_value table